Treatment-Resistant Depression: Getting Help continued...

 Check for other causes.
 Other issues - ranging from thyroid problems to substance abuse - can worsen or cause depression.
 So can many medicines used to treat common medical problems.
 Sometimes, switching medicines or treating an underlying condition can resolve a hard-to-treat depression.

 You may wonder why some people do so well with the first medication they try, while you continue to suffer.
 Experts don't know for sure, but we do know that not all depressions are the same across every sufferer.
 Evidence also suggests that people who have especially severe depression or long-term depression may be harder to treat.

 Medications for Treatment-Resistant Depression

+Different antidepressants work in different ways to affect specific chemicals (neurotransmitters) that transmit information along brain circuits that regulate mood.
 If your current medicine isn't helping - or isn't helping enough - other drugs might.
 There are two basic approaches: